We’re going to get real and personal… really personal you can say.

 Ahh, the year I was born (you do the math).
 I was born in Essex, England, in the small town of Clacton-On-Sea.
 Now I know what you might be thinking, “OMG she’s an Essex girl?”
 Well, yes, yes I am.
 If you don’t know what that means, DON’T look it up, you’ve been forewarned.
 I have two brothers and one sister.
 Our parents divorced when we were young and my father left to pursue his career as a veterinarian in Spain.
-When I was 15, I finally had enough of the bitterly cold English air, and I ran away from home to live with my dad in Spain.
+When I was 15, I finally had enough of the bitterly cold English air, and went to live with my dad in Spain.
 I had my first daughter when I was 18, back home in England.
-Yes, she’s an Essex girl too.
+Yes, she’s an Essex girl, too.

 My father had family living in Mexico and in El Paso, Texas.
 The gypsy soul within me wanted to experience something new again.
 So, guess what?
 I packed up and moved to El Paso, Texas.
 I moved in with my aunt who only spoke Spanish.
 The day I arrived she told me “Mija, si quieres comer, aprenderas a hablar espanol” (Darling, if you want to eat, you will learn how to speak Spanish) Y I K E S!
 I know, that’s what I said.
 So, guess what?
 I learned Spanish in one month (don’t worry, I only lost 10 pounds).
 I worked various jobs to get my feet off the ground.
 To keep busy and let off some steam, I got into tae kwon do, boxing and kickboxing.
 I always enjoyed staying active and channeling my inner badass.
 I even competed in martial arts and boxing.
 Yes, I wore the robe, braids and all!
 Eventually, I started my career in Texas and had my second daughter in 1997.